HNHalstead/Genome_Analysis/README.md

 ## _Project Plan_

-For Reproducibility purposes, the steps completed have been provided in a detailed list below.
-The files in this repository arranged to reflect this and contiain further instruction within each folder
+For Reproducibility purposes, the steps completed have been provided in a  list below.
+The files in this repository arranged to reflect this and contain further instruction within each folder.
+Details about analysis and steps can be found on the wiki along with a more detailed project plan while further instruction on running code can be found in the _README.md_ files contained within each folder.

 ### Purpose: